-OONI Probe includes free software tests, designed and developed by the Open Observatory of Network Interference (OONI).
-We're a free software project under The Tor Project and we aim to increase transparency of Internet censorship around the world.
+OONI Probe is developed by the Open Observatory of Network Interference (OONI), a free software project (under The Tor Project) that aims to uncover internet censorship around the world.

-Since 2012, the global OONI community has collected millions of network measurements from more than 200 countries, shedding light on multiple cases of Internet censorship worldwide.
+Since 2012, OONI’s global community has collected millions of network measurements from more than 200 countries, shedding light on multiple cases of network interference.

-OONI's HTTP Invalid Request Line and HTTP Header Field Manipulation tests are designed to uncover the presence of systems ("middleboxes") that could be responsible for censorship and surveillance.
+Detect systems responsible for censorship and surveillance OONI Probe tests are also designed to uncover the presence of systems (middleboxes) that could be responsible for censorship and surveillance.

-We publish all network measurement data that we collect because open data allows third parties to conduct independent studies, verify OONI findings and explore other research questions.
-Such data also helps increase transparency of Internet censorship around the world.
-All data is published on OONI Explorer (https://explorer.ooni.torproject.org/) and on our API (https://api.ooni.io/).
+Open data OONI publishes network measurement data because open data allows third parties to verify OONI findings, conduct independent studies, and answer other research questions.
+Openly publishing OONI data also helps increase transparency of internet censorship around the world.
+You can explore and download OONI data here: https://ooni.io/data/